Improved DIQKD protocols with finite-size analysis: Main protocol

+\end{theorem} Qualitatively, the $\smf{\eps}$ terms in the above theorem arise from various properties of smoothed entropies, while the $V,V'$ terms are measures of ``variance'' of some functions considered in the the EAT, and the $K_\alpha$ term is an additional correction that essentially depends on the range of these functions.

-The variables listed at the start of Theorem~\ref{th:DIQKD} can be considered to be variational parameters that should be chosen to optimize the keyrate as much as possible.
-When optimizing these parameters in practice, for instance to produce Figs.~\ref{fig:experiments} and~\ref{fig:depol}, the exact expression for $\smf{\eps}$ is numerically unstable, and hence we replace it with the upper bound of $\log(2/\eps^2)$ (this bound is basically tight at small $\eps$, so it makes little difference).
+To compute the finite-size keyrates presented in this work, for instance in Figs.~\ref{fig:experiments} and~\ref{fig:depol} later, we optimized the parameter choices by using the inbuilt (heuristic) constrained-optimization functions in Mathematica or MATLAB to maximize $\lkey$ while imposing the constraint~\eqref{eq:ecPE} on the parameters $\ecPE,\gamma,\dtol$.\footnote{ To enforce that for instance the parameters $\ecEC,\ecPE$ satisfy the condition $\ecEC + \ecPE = \ecom$ for the desired completeness value $\ecom$, rather than imposing this condition as a constraint in the optimization, we instead introduced a reparametrization $\ecEC=\ecom\sin^2\theta$, $\ecPE=\ecom\cos^2\theta$ and optimized over $\theta \in (0,\pi/2)$.
+This ensures that $\ecEC + \ecPE = \ecom$ automatically holds without imposing it as an explicit constraint.
+A similar approach (with more parameters) was taken for conditions such as $\max\{\eEA, \ePA + 2\es\} + 2\eh = \esound$ and so on.} We highlight that the exact expression for $\smf{\eps}$ is numerically unstable, and hence we replaced it with the upper bound of $\log(2/\eps^2)$ (this bound is basically tight at small $\eps$, so it makes little difference).
 Furthermore, the optimization over $\cperp$ also appears to be somewhat unstable.
-We found heuristically that the optimal value of $\cperp$ appears to typically be very close to $\g(1)$, and hence for simplicity in some cases we did not optimize over it but instead simply fixed $\cperp=\g(1)$ (or slightly below it, to avoid some instabilities at $\cperp-\g(1)=0$).
-Finally, we found that direct computation of $\cdfBin{n}{p}{k}$ (e.g.~via the regularized beta function) could sometimes be slow or unstable, and in such cases we followed~\cite{LLR+19} and replaced it with the upper bound in the following theorem: \begin{proposition} \cite{ZS13} Let
+We observed heuristically that the optimal value of $\cperp$ appears to typically be very close to $\g(1)$, and hence for simplicity in some cases we did not optimize over it but instead simply fixed $\cperp=\g(1)$ (or slightly below it, to avoid some instabilities at $\cperp-\g(1)=0$).
+Finally, we found that direct computation of $\cdfBin{n}{p}{k}$ (e.g.~via the regularized beta function) could sometimes be slow or unstable, and in such cases we followed~\cite{LLR+21} and replaced it with the upper bound in the following theorem: \begin{proposition} \cite{ZS13} Let